osmihran/WheezeMesh/README.md

 - It should be separated into a library and an executable on top of it.
 - Instead of the textual menus, the executable should work with command line parameters.
 - In-source documentation should be made Doxygen-compatible.
+- General domain shapes (instead of the available square, circle and semicircle) should be enabled.
+However, this is non-trivial in general, as it requires a reasonable and reliable query to check whether a point is inside or outside.
+Using implicit functions would be a relatively general way.
+- A better mechanism for preventing points getting outside should be developed; currently, points wondering out are simply dropped back into the domain.